frogologist/frogologist.github.io/collections/_kb/course-progress-tracking-totara.md

 Totara provides percentage-based progress bars as a standard feature based on the [course completion settings](https://help.totaralearning.com/display/TH13/Course+completions).
 This functionality relies on the Course being made up of multiple Activities and assumes the Activities are of equal value, in terms of contribution towards completion.

-The calculation method is described in Totara’s [documentation](https://help.totaralearning.com/display/TH13/Progress+bar) if you're interested.
+The calculation method is described in Totara's [documentation](https://help.totaralearning.com/display/TH13/Progress+bar) if you're interested.

 You see this kind of progress tracking when undertaking Totara Academy courses as a learner.